Attention:

 Why teachers and school staff should get a physical exam

 A basic physical evaluation is a common type of pre-employment medical exam.
 Although not legally required in Texas, having your prospective school employees take a physical test will help them and your management team know their health status.
+Knowing one’s physical capabilities, historical trends with your vital signs, and overall health status are important when your teachers and school staff are required to conduct mild to strenuous physical exertion as part of their daily activities.
+Getting a physical exam will ensure that your school campus is a safe and healthy environment for teachers and students alike.

 Why fingerprinting teachers and other school staff is important

 According to Texas Education Code (TEC), all certified educators–those holding an educator certification or Emergency Teaching Permit issued by the State Board for Educator Certification–should be fingerprinted.
+Besides being required by the Texas Education Code, fingerprinting makes the school campus a safe environment for students and fellow staff.

 Why drug testing is an essential step in hiring teachers